Nigel Calder

-Nigel David McKail Ritchie-Calder (2 December 1931 – 25 June 2014) was a British science writer and climate change denier.
+Nigel David McKail Ritchie-Calder (2 December 1931 – 25 June 2014) was a British science writer and climate change skeptic.

 Early life

 Nigel Calder was born on 2 December 1931.
 His father was Ritchie Calder.
 His mother was Mabel Jane Forbes McKail.
 He had four siblings, including historian Angus Calder (1942–2008), mathematician Allan Calder and educationist Isla Calder (1946–2000).
 He was educated at Merchant Taylors' School, Northwood and Sidney Sussex College, Cambridge.

 Career

 Between 1956 and 1966, Calder wrote for the magazine New Scientist, serving as editor from 1962 until 1966.
 After that, he worked as an independent author and TV screenwriter.
 He conceived and scripted thirteen major documentaries and series concerning popular science subjects broadcast by the BBC and Channel 4 (London), with accompanying books.
 For his television work he received the Kalinga Prize for the Popularization of Science during 1972.
 During 2004, his book Magic Universe was shortlisted for The Aventis Prizes for Science Books.